Zone Look-up Map

 - For Administrative Decisions and Decisions Requiring a Public Meeting or Hearing, decision-makers are deciding based on IDO requirements, DPM standards, and other City regulations that may apply.

-- For Policy Decisions, decision-makers are deciding based on adopted City policies (e.g. policies in the ABC Comp Plan) in addition to IDO requirements, DPM standards, and other City regulations that may apply.
+- For Policy Decisions, decision-makers are deciding based on adopted City policies (such as policies in the ABC Comp Plan) in addition to IDO requirements, DPM standards, and other City regulations that may apply.

 Forms for applications and descriptions of decision-making bodies, along with schedules with timelines for review/decision processes, are all available from the CABQ Planning webpage: